 Dr. Khaled has extensive industrial and academic experience in the field of dynamics, controls and IoT solutions.
-He is the Controls and Engineering Systems Manager at Dover.
+He is currently an Assistant professor in Prince Mohammad Bin Fahd University.
 He is an innovator with more than 30 patents and patent applications in the fields of smart systems and energy.
-He is the author of "Virtual Reality for Matlab and Simulink Users".
+He is the author of "Practical Design and Application of Model Predictive Control".
 He also has numerous publications in the field of controls and autonomous navigation.
 Dr. Khaled is a green-belt six sigma certified.
 He received the status of "Outstanding Researcher" granted by the U.S Government in 2012.
-You can contact him by visiting: https://www.practicalmpc.com/

-Bibin has a Master of Science in Mechanical engineering and 10 years of industrial experience in the field of Controls Design, Software Development and Rapid Prototyping.
-He is currently working as a Technical Advisor with KPIT Infosystems Inc, USA.
+Bibin has a Master of Science in Mechanical engineering and 12 years of industrial experience in the field of Controls Design, Software Development and Rapid Prototyping.
+He is currently working as a Technical Advisor with KPIT Technologies Inc, USA.
 Bibin has worked on vehicle, aftertreatment, air-handling and engine modelling and controls and on board diagnostic development.
 He is an expert in Matlab and Simulink as well as Hardware and Software solutions for the control of vehicle and powertrain systems.
-He has 7 patents and several patent applications and published 4 journal and conference papers.
+He has 7 patents and several patent applications and published 5 journal and conference papers.
 Bibin is the co-author of "Practical Design and Application of Model Predictive Control".